Alfred0404/rlcs_scrapper/README.md

 # RLCS SCRAPPER
 ## Description

-A little project to send notification a certain time before the next match.
+A little project to send notification before the next match.
 Later I'll add the option to choose a match from which you want to receive notification.
-You'll be able to choose the delay between the notification and the matches.
+You'll get notified in the morning if there is a match during the day.

-Atm, the script can grab all upcoming events and all upcoming matches.
+Atm, the script can grab all upcoming events, all upcoming matches filtered or not by team.

 ## Libraries
 - [requests](https://pypi.org/project/requests/)